MAFA: Managing False Negatives for Vision-Language Pre-training: Main Method: MAFA

-To investigate the impact of the above methods, we examined the soft labels assigned to samples in GRIT sampling scenario, as depicted in Table \ref{table:sum_of_soft_labels}.
-The values in the table represents the sorted values of the soft labels, which show the shapes of soft labels given by each soft labeling methods.
-The detailed process of computing these soft labels are described in S.M.
-Note that momentum distillation entails additonal negatives in the queue.
-We found that momentum distillation fails to achieve its intended objective, which is to provide soft labels, as it continues to assign almost zero labels to negative samples.
-It is crucial to highlight that the soft labels in Table \ref{table:sum_of_soft_labels} were computed within GRIT samples, where the samples exhibit high similarity.
-This outcome can be attributed to the large number of negatives in the queue, which prevents each negative sample from receiving non-negligible labels.
-In contrast, consistency loss assigns higher soft labels (0.0178) than momentum distillation (0.0009) but places excessive emphasis on a few pairs, resulting in negligible labels for the negatives.
-In S.M, we provide an explanation that this phenomenon cannot be resolved solely by adjusting $\alpha$.
+However, as shown in Table \ref{table:ITC-ablation} (in Section \ref{sec:experiments}), the effectiveness of momentum distillation and consistency loss is limited.
+To explore the reason behind this, we examine the soft labels from the above methods in the GRIT sampling scenario as reported in Table \ref{table:sum_of_soft_labels}, aiming to uncover the distribution shapes of the soft labels.
+The values in the table are obtained through the following process: the soft labels are sorted in descending order, and then averaged across all samples.
+Further details on the computation process are described in S.M.
+We observe that momentum distillation continues to assign almost zero labels to negative samples, which are likely to be false negatives under GRIT sampling.
+This result may stem from the large number of negatives in the queue, which prevents each negative sample from receiving non-negligible labels.
+On the other hand, consistency loss assigns comparatively higher soft labels (0.0178) than momentum distillation (0.0009) but overly concentrates on a few pairs, resulting in negligible labels for most negatives.
+In S.M, we provide an analysis that this phenomenon cannot be resolved by merely tuning $\alpha$.

-Considering the limited effect of these approaches, we argue that S-ITC is necessary to achieve an explicit softening effect on the labels, thereby allowing us to effectively mitigate false negative problems.
-Furthermore, we conducted extensive experiments on S-ITC, including an analysis of its robustness to $\alpha$ in S.M.
+Given that both consistency loss and the momentum distillation fail to achieve the intended objective of assigning non-negligible soft labels to the majority of negatives, we argue that S-ITC, which explicitly assigns higher soft labels to all negatives, can be a simple but effective solution.
+In S.M, we include an analysis of its robustness to $\alpha$.

-Consequently, as illustrated in Figure \ref{fig:overall_cosmo}, we adopt the following pre-training objective:
+Consequently, as illustrated in Figure \ref{fig:overall_MAFA} and Algorithm 1 in S.M, we adopt the following pre-training objective: